-Northwest Michigan is well-known for its scenic beauty.
-That’s why it’s been such a popular summer destination for families for generations.
-What better way to see all Mother Nature has to offer than by getting in your RV or toad and traveling to these chosen destinations?
-This driving tour begins in the southern part of the region and works its way up, mostly along the coast, which is a scenic drive in and of itself.
+Northwest Lower Michigan is well-known for its scenic beauty, especially in the fall.
+That’s why it’s been such a popular destination for families for generations.
+What better way to see all region has to offer than by getting in your RV or toad and traveling to some selected destinations?
+This driving tour begins near Ludington and works its way up, primarily following the coast, which is a scenic drive in and of itself.

 Distance: 287 Miles

 Stop #1: North Breakwater Light, Ludington

 Voted one of the top lighthouses to see in the United States by the Weather Channel, the North Breakwater Light at Stearns Park in picturesque Ludington is an ideal way to begin your scenic journey.
 You can walk the half-mile-long pier to watch the sunset or to wave to passengers on the S.S.
 Badger car ferry as they begin their voyage across Lake Michigan.
 It’s a serene spot that helps you tune into the lapping of the waves and the call of the seagulls overhead.
 There are lighthouse tours from May through September for $5.